Schaefer's theorem for graphs: Motivation and the result

 Then Graph-SAT$(\Psi)$ is the problem of deciding whether there exists a graph such that certain prescribed subsets of its vertex set of cardinality at most three induce subgraphs with exactly one edge.
 This problem is NP-complete (the curious reader can check this by means of our classification in Theorem~\ref{thm:minimalTractableClones}).

 Consider now the example where $\Psi$ consists of the formula

 In this example, Graph-SAT$(\Psi)$ is the problem of deciding whether there exists a graph such that certain prescribed subsets of its vertex set of cardinality at most three induce either a subgraph with exactly one edge, or a complete triangle.
-This problem turns out to be tractable.
+This problem is tractable -- any instance is satisfiable in a clique.
+As we will see, the problem remains tractable if $\Psi$ additionally contains the formula $\neg E(x,y)$.

+The class of Graph-SAT problems generalizes the class of problems studied by Schaefer, since to every set $\Psi$ of Boolean formulas we can associate a set $\Psi'$ of graph formulas such that Graph-SAT$(\Psi')$ and Boolean-SAT$(\Psi)$ are essentially the same problem.
+For every variable $x$ of $\Psi$ there are two variables $x_1,x_2$ in $\Psi'$.
+Then $\Psi'$ contains for every $\psi \in \Psi$ the graph formula obtained from $\psi$ by replacing positive literals $x$ by $E(x_1,x_2)$, and negative literals $\neg x$ by $N(x_1,x_2)$.
+An instance $\Phi$ of Boolean-SAT$(\Psi)$ translates into an instance $\Phi'$ of Graph-SAT$(\Psi')$ by modifying $\Phi$ in the same way; then $\Phi$ is satisfiable if and only if $\Phi'$ is satisfiable.

 It is obvious that the problem Graph-SAT$(\Psi)$ is for all $\Psi$ contained in NP.
-The goal of this paper is to prove the following dichotomy result. \begin{theorem} For all $\Psi$, the problem $\Gsat(\Psi)$ is either NP-complete or in P. Moreover, the problem to decide for given $\Psi$ whether $\Gsat(\Psi)$ is NP-complete or in P is decidable. \end{theorem}
+The goal of this paper is to prove the following dichotomy result. \begin{theorem} For all $\Psi$, the problem $\Gsat(\Psi)$ is either NP-complete or in P. Moreover, the problem of deciding for given $\Psi$ whether $\Gsat(\Psi)$ is NP-complete or in P is decidable. \end{theorem}

-One of the main contributions of the paper is the general method of combining concepts from universal algebra and model theory, which allows us to use deep results from Ramsey theory to obtain the classification result.
+One of the main contributions of this paper is a novel general method combining concepts from universal algebra and model theory with powerful tools of Ramsey theory.